JAMES RENWICK ALLIANCE FOR CRAFT

 James Renwick Alliance for craft

-Chrysalis Award for Emerging Artists
+Chrysalis Award

-for emerging artists in mixed-media CRAFT
+for emerging artists in ceramics

 The Chrysalis Award was created by the James Renwick Alliance for Craft to support and inspire emerging craft artists in the United States.
 Eligible applicants are those who are in the early stages of their professional artistic careers—regardless of age—and who have completed their training within the past five years.
 This includes academic programs such as a BFA or MFA, as well as self-directed or alternative forms of study.
 Artists who have already been curated into major institutional exhibitions (such as at the Renwick Gallery) are not eligible.